AIAUSA/goaia-home/_teams/Soccer/spain.md

 dates: May 14-30, 2019
 layout: page
 sport: soccer
+date: 2019-10-21 04:00:00 +0000

 ---

-This team will be comprised of high level college players looking to grow spiritually as they play the game they love.
+This team will be comprised of college players looking to grow spiritually as they play the game they love.
 The team will travel internationally to compete and use the platform of soccer to share the Gospel.
-This is a life changing experience where you can grow in your faith, gain international playing experience, learn to integrate faith and soccer, compete against top level teams, and build deep, long lasting friendships with other athletes as you experience a new culture.
+This is a life-changing experience where you can grow in your faith, gain international playing experience, learn to integrate faith and soccer, compete against top-level teams, and build deep, long-lasting friendships with other athletes as you experience a new culture.
 Apply Today!